-Barbara told me while I was with her that her dialysis medication made her say some crazy-sounding things, and that they sent her here (Snake Pit Medical Center) because of it.
+Barbara told me while I was with her that her dialysis medication made her say some crazy-sounding things, and that they sent her here (Snake Pit Medical Center, also known as the Erie County Medical Center) because of it.
 My guess, after spending a number of days with Barbara, was that she was experiencing some form of memory loss, or dementia.
 During my time with her, she showed no signs of being a harm to herself or others.
 She was gracious, quiet, and cooperative.
 Why would an elderly woman in her eighties, with possible memory issues, be dragged into a psychiatric ward?
 What “harm” could she have posed to herself or others?
 In her eighties and (dis)abled, Barbara could not even get up from her own bed and walk to her wheelchair without assistance.
 How did she end up under lock and key in a psych ward?

 Barbara did not know how long she had been in the mental hospital and she did not know how long she would be in there; she had lost all sense of time, as many people deprived of daylight in carceral psychiatric institutions do.